neurodebian/neurodebian/sphinx/popularity.rst

 releases.
 Statistics for individual releases can be compared by clicking on the respective curves and labels in the legend.

-Note that each machine only needs to be subcribed to the repository, and only subscriptions done via the website are counted.
+Note that each machine only needs to be subscribed to the repository once, and only subscriptions done via the website are counted.

 .. raw:: html